bitrise-io/bitrise/_docs/step-development-guideline.md

 instead of searching in the code for the required Environment Variable.

-## Do not use submodules, or require any other resource, downloaded on-demand
+## Do not use submodules, or require any other resource downloaded on-demand

 As a Step runs frequently in a CI / automation environment you should try to make your Step as stable as possible.
 This includes the resources / tools used by your Step as well, not just the core code.